ruslansavchuk/kubernetes-the-hard-way/docs/02-kubelet.md

 ![image](./img/02_cluster_architecture_kubelet.png "Kubelet")

 As we can see, in this section we will work with the next layer of kubernetes components (if I can say so).
-Previously we worked with containers, but on this step we will work with other afteraction kubernetes has - pod.
+Previously we worked with containers, but on this step, we will work with other abstraction kubernetes has - pod.

 As you remember at the end, kubernetes usually start pods.
 So now we will try to create it.
-But it a bit not usual way, instead of using kubernetes api (which we didn't configured yet), we will create pods with the usage of kubelet only.
+But it is a bit not the usual way, instead of using kubernetes api (which we didn't configure yet), we will create pods with the usage of kubelet only.
 To do that we will use the [static pods](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/) functionality.

-So, lets begin.
+So, let's begin.

-First of all we need to download kubelet.
+First of all, we need to download kubelet.
 ```bash
 wget -q --show-progress --https-only --timestamping \
   https://storage.googleapis.com/kubernetes-release/release/v1.21.0/bin/linux/amd64/kubelet
 ```

-After download process complete, muve kubelet binaries to the proper folder
+After download process complete, move kubelet binaries to the proper folder
 ```bash
 {
   chmod +x kubelet